Profitability Framework: Formula, Steps & Examples

-Use the profitability framework for case interviews: start with Profit = Revenue - Costs, split revenue into price x volume, split costs into fixed and variable costs, and isolate the root cause.
+Use the profitability framework for case interviews: Profit = Revenue - Costs, price x volume, fixed/variable costs, root-cause bridge, and examples.

 The profitability framework starts with Profit = Revenue - Costs.
 In a case interview, split Revenue into Price x Volume, split Costs into Fixed + Variable, then compare each branch against the baseline to find why profit changed.